Bfindlay/Endeavor/README.md

 ## Endeavor
-A Simple twitter application built on the Play 2.5.3 Framework that can be used to locate the geographical origin of a tweet using a search term.
+Simple twitter application built on the Play 2.5.3 Framework that can be used to locate the geographical origin of a tweet using a search term.